nathaliedpettersson/Bank-Application/README.md

-# Inlamningsuppgift1-JS3-Nathalie-Pettersson
+## Inlamningsuppgift1-JS3-Nathalie-Pettersson

-### This is a "bank application" where you can see your deposits, current balance and withdrawals :moneybag:
+This is a school project and the assignment was to create a "Bank Application" where the user can deposit and withdraw money.

-#### Made in React.
+It's made with React and JavaScript and has the following implementations:

+- Class Component
+- Props
+- Events
+- Map() Iterator
+- JSX
+- Arrow functions
+- LocalStorage